Exponential function: Complex exponential

-A complex plot of $z\mapsto\exp z$, with the argument $\operatorname{Arg}\exp z$ represented by varying hue.
-The transition from dark to light colors shows that $\left|\exp z\right|$ is increasing only to the right.
-The periodic horizontal bands corresponding to the same hue indicate that $z\mapsto\exp z$ is periodic in the imaginary part of $z$.
+A complex plot of z ↦ exp z, with the argument Arg exp z represented by varying hue.
+The transition from dark to light colors shows that |exp z| is increasing only to the right.
+The periodic horizontal bands corresponding to the same hue indicate that z ↦ exp z is periodic in the imaginary part of z.

 The exponential function can be naturally extended to a complex function, which is a function with the complex numbers as domain and codomain, such that its restriction to the reals is the above-defined exponential function, called real exponential function in what follows.
 This function is also called the exponential function, and also denoted $e^z$ or $\exp(z)$.
 For distinguishing the complex case from the real one, the extended function is also called complex exponential function or simply complex exponential.

 Most of the definitions of the exponential function can be used verbatim for definiting the complex exponential function, and the proof of their equivalence is the same as in the real case.

 The complex exponential function can be defined in several equivalent ways that are the same as in the real case.

 The complex exponential is the unique complex function that equals its complex derivative and takes the value $1$ for the argument $0$: